robiulhr/cute-express/docs/guide/database_integration.md

 # Database integration

-Adding the capability to connect databases to Tiny Express apps is just a matter of loading an appropriate Node.js driver for the database in your app.
-This document briefly explains how to add and use some of the most popular Node.js modules for database systems in your Tiny Express app:
+Adding the capability to connect databases to Cute Express apps is just a matter of loading an appropriate Node.js driver for the database in your app.
+This document briefly explains how to add and use some of the most popular Node.js modules for database systems in your Cute Express app:

 - MongoDB